 “If these guys can make it work, great.
 If not, we need to go on and find someone else,” Engle responded.

 In fact, the city has tried to hand it over to other developers.

-In 2012, the housing department attempted to back out of its developer’s agreement with La Cite.
-This sparked a legal battle that resulted in both sides reluctantly coming back together to devise the current plan (known as “Center/West Poppleton Phase 1A”) to construct two mid-rise apartments.
+In 2012, the housing department attempted to back out of its developer’s agreement with La Cité.
+This sparked a legal battle that resulted in both sides warily returning to the negotiating table to devise the current plan (known as “Center/West Poppleton Phase 1A”) to construct two mid-rise apartments.

 Noting that the land sale amounts to a large subsidy to La Cite, Silverstein, a local commercial developer, questioned the city’s vague explanation of using TIF bond proceeds for public sidewalks, curbs and other infrastructure.